Gabrielcarvfer/ORAN_testbed_docs/docs/source/container-tools/kubernetes.rst

 Since we are using ``microk8s``, and kubectl is shipped with it, we can use ``microk8s kubectl`` or define an alias to skip ``microk8s`` part.

-To set up the alias permanently for a given user, write ``alias kubectl="microk8s kubectl"`` to your ``~/.bashrc`` file.
-After doing that, you need to refresh your terminal session, which can be done either closing and re-opening the terminal or via ``source ~/.bashrc``.
+To set up the alias permanently, write ``sudo snap alias microk8s.kubectl kubectl``.

 The entire procedure can be done via the terminal as follows: